Support Groups

 Chat Group – In online chat, the conversation takes place in real-time, which means that when you type in a message, the other members of the group see it instantly and can respond.
 A chat group is usually held at a specific time and day.

 Listserv – This kind of group allows its members to email each other with questions and comments.
-Because emails are automatically sent to everyone on the list, the number of messages you receive each day can sometimes be high.
+Because emails are automatically sent to everyone on the list, the number of messages you receive each day can vary and be high at times.

-Message board – CancerCare offers this type of support group, which features a specific online website, accessible only to members, 24 hours a day, seven days a week, where people can write comments and questions, and read and respond to others members.
-A message board is more flexible, as members can post whenever it’s most convenient for them.
+Message Board – CancerCare offers this type of support group, which features a bulletin board-style forum that is accessible to members, 24 hours a day, seven days a week.
+Participants can write comments and questions, and read and respond to one another.
+A message board is usually more flexible, as members can post whenever it’s most convenient for them.

 A.